kbatuigas/sdg-docs-code-template/crash-course.md

 Your project pages should be live in a short while at the URL provided in your remote Settings.

+So, you'll be pushing changes in your project source code _and_ docs source code to the `main` branch, but each time you do a build of your docs site, the built pages will be pushed up via the `gh-pages` branch only.

 ## When you want to update the published docs

 1. Remove worktree